Why 1.5oC is far too much for some

 Further information on this system will be provided as the system readies for release in the next couple of months.
 Lack of coherence in climate objectives from the standpoint of world agriculture

-The title of this article refers to three degrees which is half way between the maximimum limit set by climate experts and scientists (2o
+The title of this article refers to one and a half degrees which is lower than the range set by climate experts and scientists (2o

 C) and by some economists (4o